twl8n/clojure-interpreter/README.md

 I'm assuming that you are familiar with Linux/OSX terminal sessions, and that you have a text editor.
 Windows users will need cygwin, or the bash extensions to Powershell (I guess).

+#### printf and buffered output

+In Clojure the only print function that calls flush is prn.
+Since many scripting applications need unbuffered output I've hacked together a method to make printf unbuffered.
+In your script call ```(clojint.core/unbuf-printf)```

 #### todo

 - what is :omit-source and does it have anything to do with lein uberjar?
 Will using it make a smaller uberjar?
 Would a smaller uberjar be an advantage besides saving disk?